rzleu/App-If-Valley/README.md

 ## Functionality & MVP

 - Interact with the App Academy class of March 2021!
+  - Meet the staff!
+  - Interact with some of the students!
 - Toggle On & Music produced by Anthony Huaung!
 - Moving Young Chris around in the world
 - Pick up items!